python273/precursion/README.md

 #### What is `.r` in `sumrange.r`?

-It's unwrapped function, so you `yield` unwrapped generator
+It's the unwrapped function, so you `yield` an unwrapped generator

 ## Pros and cons: